pmean/build-website/text/04/powerpoint1.md

 > Peter Norvig, one of the computer geeks behind the Google search
 > engine, imagined how awful it would be **if Abraham Lincoln had to use
 > PowerPoint for the Gettysburg address**.
 Visualize a tall thin man
 > with a short beard and a stove pipe hat.
-He\'s staring down at a
+He's staring down at a
 > **laptop computer**.
 >
 > > *Do I press this button here?
 Function-F7?
-No, that\'s not right.
+No, that's not right.
 > > Hmmm.
-Maybe I\'ll have to reboot.
+Maybe I'll have to reboot.
 Hold on a minute.*
 >
-> Peter Norvig fed the full text of Lincoln\'s Gettysburg address into
+> Peter Norvig fed the full text of Lincoln's Gettysburg address into
 > something called the **PowerPoint AutoContent Wizard**.
 What the
 > AutoContent Wizard does, and you should be **very frightened** that
 > computers do this, is that it digests the talks, throws out the